 Combat Arms Earplug Lawyers For Hearing Loss Cases

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing earplug class action lawsuits and military hearing loss claims for individuals who were provided 3M Combat Arms Earplugs, Version 2 (CAEv2) during service.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed earplug class action lawsuits and military hearing loss claims for individuals who were provided 3M Combat Arms Earplugs, Version 2 (CAEv2) during service.

 In July 2018, the U.S. Department of Justice announced that a $9.1 million settlement was reached with 3M Company, resolving allegations that it knowingly sold defective dual-end earplugs to the military, without disclosing that design defects may result in ineffective protection.

 Did you or a family member work or live at Camp Lejeune or MCAS New River between 1953 – 1987?
 You may be eligible for a Camp Lejeune water contamination lawsuit settlement.

 Between 2003 and late 2015, nearly every deployed soldier or military service member was issued CAEv2.
 However, 3M Company withheld important information about design defects, and failed to provide adequate warnings or instructions for users.